 The impressive Himalayan Mountains present the perfect opportunity to beginner and expert mountaineers.
 From easy hikes to the toughest peaks, Nepal has everything to offer its visitors.
 An untouched panorama brimming with challenging mountain terrains, droves of Buddhist temples, spiritual mysticism and sacred regions give Nepal its ubiquitous charm, allowing visitors to enjoy this spectacular country in all its glory.

-Nepal's capital Kathmandu is brimming with stunning temples, markets and palaces.
+Nepal's capital Kathmandu is decorated with stunning temples, markets and palaces.
 Ethnic museums, monasteries and temples can also be found at Pokhara, Patan and Bodnath, allowing visitors to immerse in the unique culture of this unique country.

 Kathmandu, Mount Everest